iceberg12/Udacity_SDC_Semantic_Segmentation/README.md

 In the Jupyter notebook, there is also a code for scoring through frames of a video, overlay the classification and output the video result.

-### Result
+### Dead or Alive?
-My model can achieve 0.7 on the training set.
-Test result can be found in the /runs. folder.

-That aside, what I found interesting with the limited time is the difference in fixing the pretrained VGG or not.
-It is not a Dead or Alive question.
+What I found interesting with the limited time is the difference in fixing the pretrained VGG or not.
+It is not a  question.
 Here is the findings

 - Fixing the pretrained VGG really boosts up the training time, reducing from 33s per epoch to 10s per epoch.
 - However, the training error comes down slower.
 This is explanable since the network is too frigid to tune, but it might become better will more epochs.